sealuzh/cloud-workbench/README.md

 3. Create a new Benchmark-Definition with the web interface of Cloud WorkBench under `BENCHMARK > Definitions > Create New Benchmark`
 4. Create a metric definition for the new benchmark
 5. Configure your Benchmark within the Vagranfile (e.g. region, vm image, instance type,) and add your Chef recipe via `chef.add_recipe "recipe[fio@0.1.0]"` (The @version is optional)
-6. Start or schedule the benchmark via the Cloud WorkBench web interface.
+6. Start or schedule the benchmark via the CWB web interface.

 ### Hooks